Ways that Artificial Intelligence can help Decrease Opioid use

-Through the 1990s, the medical community believed that prescription opioids were not addictive and were a good tool for chronic pain management.
+Through the 1990s, the medical community believed that prescription opioids were not addictive and useful for chronic pain management.
 The explosion of addiction has since proven otherwise.
 Increased misuse of prescribed painkillers led to increased abuse and addiction to both prescribed and illegal opioids.
 While there has been tremendous visibility of this crisis in the media, solutions are never easy.
 Legislating and criminalizing addiction only serves to exasperate the problem.
-Healthcare providers need to find solutions the identify problems earlier, so that intervention can be more effective.
+Healthcare providers need to find answers and identify problems earlier, so that intervention can be more effective.

-Big Data and Artificial Intelligence have proven beneficial in offering insights to assist healthcare providers in many areas of early detection, drug discovery and best practices for value care.
-Data Analytics and Machine Learning offer valuable potential in combating the opioid crisis through better pain management solutions, stricter control of prescription abuse and drug theft, greater insights into addictive behaviors and relapses using predictive analytics and digital tools for ongoing support for recovery and rehab.
+Big Data and Artificial Intelligence have proven beneficial in offering insights to assist healthcare providers in many areas of early detection, drug discovery, and best practices for value care.
+Data Analytics and Machine Learning provide valuable potential in combating the opioid crisis through better pain management solutions, stricter control of prescription abuse and drug theft, more significant insights into addictive behaviors, and relapses using predictive analytics and digital tools for ongoing support for recovery and rehab.

 AI is never intended to replace the doctor’s clinical expertise, but instead to close knowledge gaps and present the practitioner with the latest scientific research to consider when exploring pain management options.
 Further, Artificial Intelligence can identify patterns of behavior predictive of addiction so that healthcare providers can intervene before the abuse occurs.
 There are no simple solutions to the opioid crisis, but machine learning can offer healthcare organizations options to mitigate the risk of abuse.
 HealthTech can offer support and constant intervention.
 Wearables and mobile devices will track behavior and alert healthcare professionals when something is amiss.